OnDataEngineering/OnDataEngineeringContent/_tech-vendors/apache.md

 | [Hive](/technologies/apache-hive/) | Supports the execution of SQL queries over data in HDFS using MapReduce, Spark or Tez based on tables defined in the Hive Metastore
 | [Pig](/technologies/apache-pig/) | Technology for running analytical and data processing jobs written in Pig Latin against data in Hadoop using MapReduce, Tez and Spark
 | MRQL (Incubating) | Supports the execution of MRQL queries over data in Hadoop using MapReduce, Hama, Spark or Flink - <http://mrql.apache.org/>
-| [Impala (Incubating)](/technologies/apache-impala/) | An MPP query engine that supports the execution of SQL queries over in HDFS, HBase, Kudu and S3 based on tables defined in the Hive Metastore
+| [Impala](/technologies/apache-impala/) | An MPP query engine that supports the execution of SQL queries over in HDFS, HBase, Kudu and S3 based on tables defined in the Hive Metastore
 | [Drill](/technologies/apache-drill/) | An MPP query engine that supports queries over one or more underlying databases or datasets without first defining a schema and with the ability to join data from multiple datastores together.
 | Lens | Provides a federated view over multiple data stores using a single shared schema server based on the Hive Metastore - <http://lens.apache.org/>
 | [Kylin](/technologies/apache-kylin/) | Supports the creation and querying of OLAP cubes on Hadoop, building cubes from star schema data in Hive into HBase, and then providing a SQL interface that queries across Hive and HBase as required - <http://kylin.apache.org/ >